Multi-Agent Route Planning as a QUBO Problem

 The boundary of the trade-off is dominated almost entirely by solutions obtained under the $\lambda_{\text{hard}}$ formulation.
 This behavior follows directly from the definition of $\lambda_{\text{hard}}$ (Subsection~\ref{subsec:penalties}), which treats overlap as an almost hard constraint.
-As the problem size increases, such strict penalization becomes essential to retain Pareto-optimal solutions.
+As the problem size increases, such strict penalization becomes increasingly important for obtaining low-overlap Pareto-optimal solutions.

 \bfig

 \efig

 \paragraph{Penalty regimes and scaling:} Fig.~\ref{fig:pct} focuses on the large-scale scenario (radius $=5\,\mathrm{km}$) and illustrates how the three key performance indicators ($\mathrm{Pct}_{\mathrm{cov}}, \mathrm{Pct}_{\mathrm{ov}}, \mathrm{Pct}_{\mathrm{veh}}$) evolve as the fleet size increases under soft and hard penalty regimes.
 As the number of vehicles grows, coverage and the fraction of selected vehicles decrease steadily, as a larger number of vehicles must share the same road infrastructure, while overlap remains consistently low.
 The $\lambda_{\text{soft}}$ regime maintains higher coverage and assigns more vehicles across all scales, whereas $\lambda_{\text{hard}}$ achieves lower overlap at the cost of reduced coverage and vehicle selection.
 The overlap under $\lambda_{\text{hard}}$ stays close to zero even for very large fleets, again, indicating strong congestion control.